aaronfury/furioustools/README.md

 # Furious Tools
 A WordPress Plugin to add some light functionality and customization to WordPress.
+NOTE: This is a personal project and not intended for public consumption.
+Code may be terrible, nonfunctional, or downright malicious.
+Use at your own risk.

 ## Features
 * __Skip the home page__ - Options to show the home page only once (or never), and redirect to a different page on subsequent visits